-Direct supervision assures that medical imaging procedures are performed under the direct supervision of a qualified radiography until the student successfully completes the final competency including the oral component.
+Direct supervision assures that medical imaging procedures are performed under the direct supervision of a qualified radiography until the student successfully completes the final competency and competency check-off.
 The JRCERT defines direct supervision as student supervision by a qualified radiographer who:

-- Reviews the procedure in relation to the student's achievement. - Evaluates the condition of the patient in relation to the student's knowledge. - Is present during the conduct of the procedure. - Reviews and approves the procedure.
+- Reviews the procedure in relation to the student's achievement. - Evaluates the condition of the patient in relation to the student's knowledge. - Is present during the conducting of the procedure. - Reviews and approves the procedure.